filecoin-project/devgrants/rfps/new-mining-tools-rfps.md

 Options:

-1) Lightweight monitoring for smaller miners - we’d really like to see a simple monitoring setup that could be run on a single machine already running a miner.
+1) *Lightweight monitoring for smaller miners* - to support smaller miners we’d really like to see a simple monitoring setup that could be run on a single machine already running a miner.

-2) Dedicated server - Those with more mining machines may also want to add a database to keep track of incoming datasources and potentially query historical data (e.g. PostgresDB or InfluxDB could also be used - Influx also has a plugin for `nvidia_smi`).
+2) Dedicated server - miners with more mining machines may also want to add a database to keep track of incoming datasources and potentially query historical data (e.g. PostgresDB or InfluxDB could also be used - Influx also has a plugin for `nvidia_smi`).

 *(originally proposed by @rob and @charles)*